 You can make up for the stock materials by putting more focus on the accessories.
 Splurge on a nice light fixture or cabinet hardware.
 Source: Houzz

 4. Cost of Fixtures and Appliances

 Replacing any of your current fixtures and appliances in the bathroom– countertops, bathtub, toilet, sink, etc. So this will increase the bathroom renovation cost because the professionals will need to remove the originals and install the new ones.___ You can save money by refinishing some of the appliances or by doing some of the demolition yourself.

-You want to receive a free estimate of a Professional Bathroom Contractor?
+Do you want to receive a free estimate of a Professional Bathroom Contractor?

 M.C.
-Painting & Renovation is a full service renovation contractor for all your reno projects.
+Painting & Renovation is a full-service renovation contractor for all your reno projects.
 All our customer’s projects are handled professionally from the design stage to completion.
 We have an outstanding reputation and A+ rating from BBB.
 For your free bathroom renovation consultation call us today!